Resolution of The Linear-Bounded Automata Question: Preliminaries

-The definition of a nondeterministic Turing machine is similar to that of deterministic Turing machine, except that the next-move function $\delta$ is a mapping from $Q\times T^k$ to subsets of $Q\times(T\times\{L,R,S\})^k$, stated as follows :
+The notion of a nondeterministic Turing machine is similar to that of a deterministic Turing machine, except that the next-move function $\delta$ is a mapping from $Q\times T^k$ to subsets of $Q\times(T\times\{L,R,S\})^k$, stated as follows:

-\begin{definition}($k$-tape nondeterministic Turing machine,\cite{AHU74}) A $k$-tape nondeterministic Turing machine (shortly, NTM) $M$ is a seven-tuple $(Q,T,I,\delta,\mathbbm{b},q_0,q_f)$ where all components have the same meaning as for the ordinary deterministic Turing machine, except that here the next-move function $\delta$ is a mapping from $Q\times T^k$ to subsets of $Q\times(T\times\{L,R,S\})^k$. \end{definition}
+\begin{definition}[$k$-tape nondeterministic Turing machine, \cite{AHU74}] A $k$-tape nondeterministic Turing machine (shortly, NTM) $M$ is a seven-tuple $(Q,T,I,\delta,\mathbbm{b},q_0,q_f)$ where all components have the same meaning as for the ordinary deterministic Turing machine, except that here the next-move function $\delta$ is a mapping from $Q\times T^k$ to subsets of $Q\times(T\times\{L,R,S\})^k$. \end{definition}

-The {\it language accepted by} the Turing machine $M$ is the set of $w$ in $I^*$ such that $M$ enters an accepting state when started with $w$ on its input.
+The {\it language accepted by} the Turing machine $M$, denoted as $L(M)$, is the set of words $w$ in $I^*$ such that $M$ enters an accepting state.
+If for every input word of length $n$, deterministic (resp. nondeterministic) Turing machine $M$ scans at most $S(n)$ tape cells on any storage tape (work-tape), then $M$ is said to be a deterministic (resp. nondeterministic) $S(n)$ {\it space-bounded Turing machine}, or {\it of space complexity} $S(n)$.
+The language recognized by $M$ (i.e., $L(M)$) is also said to be of space complexity $S(n)$.

-A Turing machine $M$ is of space complexity $S(n)$ if for each input of length $n$, $M$ uses at most $S(n)$ cells of its storage tape.
-A language is of space complexity $S(n)$ for some machine model if it is defined by a Turing machine of that model which is of space complexity $S(n)$.
-Similar to \cite{Sav70}, we are considering only the growth rates of storage functions.
-That is, for our purposes, the storage function $S(n)$ and $cS(n)$ are the same, for any constant $c>0$.
-Thus, we have the following accurate definition:
+We should note that if a Turing machine can rewrite on its input tape, then it is an {\it on-line} Turing machine (as in Definition \ref{definition2.1} and Definition \ref{definition2.2}).
+Otherwise, it is an {\it off-line} Turing machine.
+An online Turing machine $M$ is of space complexity $S(n)$ if for each input of length $n$, $M$ uses at most $S(n)$ tape cells of its storage tape (including input tape).
+For an {\it off-line} Turing machine $M$, it has a read-only input tape and $k$ semi-infinite storage tapes (work tapes).
+If for every input word $w$ of length $n$, $M$ scans at most $S(n)$ cells on any storage tape, then $M$ is said to be an $S(n)$ space-bounded off-line Turing machine, or of space complexity $S(n)$.
+Then, a language is of space complexity $S(n)$ for some machine model if it is defined by a Turing machine of that model, which is of space complexity $S(n)$.